-If you’re traveling to Morocco with children, you should be aware of the specific entry requirements.
+If you’re traveling to Morocco with children, make sure you know the entry requirements.

-Here, our experts explain the visas and documents that may be requested by Moroccan authorities when you arrive with your children.
+Our team explains the visas and documents that Moroccan authorities may ask for when you arrive with your kids.

 Visa requirements for visiting Morocco are based on nationality, not age.

 Citizens of about 60 countries can stay in Morocco visa-free for up to 90 days.
-If your child's nationality isn't on this list, they need an eVisa to enter.
+If your child's nationality isn't on this list, they need a visa to enter.

 The eVisa application process is the same for children and adults, and must be completed online before travel.